canonical-ols/snapstore-snap-docs/docs/how-to/publish-snaps.md

-# How to publish snaps to the Enterprise Store
+# Publish snaps directly to the Enterprise Store

 ```{warning}
 This functionality requires a [Dedicated Snap Store](https://ubuntu.com/internet-of-things/appstore), also known as an IoT App Store.